 Welcome to H-Film, a member of H-Net Humanities & Social Sciences OnLine.
-H-Film encourages scholarly discussion on cinema, film and media studies as well as visual arts.
-We invite you to use H- film as a collaborative platform to create intra and para academic projects related to the cinema, media and film studies.
+H-Film encourages scholarly discussion on cinema, film and media studies, visual arts as well as digital humanities.
+We invite you to use H- film as a collaborative platform to create intra and para academic projects related to the cinema, media, visual culture and film studies.

 We are searching for new editors who would develop new materials for the network.
-We are in search of: If you are interested in helping build this site, please contact H-Film at email@example.com or contact the H- Film editor.
+If you are interested in helping build this site, please contact H-Film editor Elif Sendur via her contact page H- Film editor.

 To become part of H- Film, send us a subscription request.
 In order to become a member , you will need to have your H- net profile complete.
 Empty profiles will not be added as subscribers to H- Film.
 Thanks!

 This edited scholarly collection seeks to explore the ongoing usefulness of the noir label through attention to less heralded films that straddle genres, are difficult to categorize, or have been limited in academic study because of their identification with a single genre, style, star, or director.
 Our goal is not to expand the noir canon but to recover lost nuances and give new life to specific classical era (1930s-1959) films by exploring them through a noir lens.